MCDragusanu/challenge-veridion/readme.md

 - Shape/detail density: edge_density (estimated through edge detection metrics)

-Clustering Results:
+## Clustering Results:

+**Distance Recalculation**
+- Changed so that the distance is a normalized euclidian distance and clustering improved by 6%
 - Original number of trees: 1580

-- Normalized distance threshold: 0.1
+- Distance threshold (normalized): 0.1

-- Number of trees after merging: 639
+- Number of trees after merging: 592

-- Reduction: 941 trees merged (≈ 59.56% reduction)
+- Reduction: 988 trees (62.53%)

 - A heatmap of the normalized distance matrix revealed a very prominent cluster containing approximately 200 trees, primarily corresponding to AAMCO Services.
 This serves as a strong validation of the method, as identical or near-identical logos are correctly grouped.